-As we took the first of many steps on our three-day trek up Mount Rinjani, I looked up at the summit looming high above and thought to myself, “That doesn’t look that far.
+As we took the first of many steps on our three-day trek up Mount Rinjani, I looked up at the summit looming high above and thought to myself, “That doesn’t look too far.
 We will easily climb this.”
-About 10 minutes later as I was sweating freely and out of breath, I realized it was going to be every bit as difficult as advertised.
+About 10 minutes later, as I was sweating freely and out of breath, I realized it was going to be every bit as difficult as advertised.

 We were hiking with a Canadian/American couple named Dave and Ellen, plus our guide and four porters carrying our tents, food, cooking equipment, sleeping bags, and other supplies we’d need.
 If you ever want to feel out of shape, try struggling up a mountain while being outpaced by guys wearing flimsy sandals and carrying 75 pounds of gear.

 After about an hour of walking, we came upon a clump of trees and took refuge in the shade.
 I was already sweating profusely and knew I’d be stinky and sticky for the next three days.
-At that time another hiker arrived.
-Her name was Sarah and she had the effortless beauty of a fitness model.
-Sporting Lulu Lemon shorts, a black tank top and black sunglasses, she managed to somehow look pretty while hiking.
+At that time, another hiker arrived.
+Her name was Sarah, and she had the effortless beauty of a fitness model.
+Sporting Lulu Lemon shorts, a black tank top, and dark sunglasses, she managed to somehow look pretty while hiking.
 All of us were decked out in North Face, hiking boots and trekking gear.
 She was the kind of girl that other girls hate on sight, except that she turned out to be a real sweetheart.

 Sarah gave us a friendly greeting and chatted with us for a bit.

 “How is your guide?” she asked in her Kiwi accent.

 “Mine is a little dodgy,” she said.
 “He sells weed on Gili T six months a year and is a hiking guide the other half,” she said.

 “How do you know that?”

 “He offered to sell me some.
 I think he is looking for a customer.”